E-BUSINESS STRATEGY - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 Given the ubiquity of electronic technology applications in today’s economy, it is critical for management students to understand e-business activities and their implications to business innovation and competitiveness.
-This module covers a variety of topics such as e-business technologies, e-business operations and strategies, e-marketing, and e-business innovations.
+This module covers a variety of topics, delivered by a group of expert faculty, such as e-business technologies, e-business operations and strategies, digital platforms, e-marketing, and e-business innovations.

 Surrey Business School